facebookarchive/caffe2/_docs/distributed-training.md

 ![chart images per second](/static/images/infograph-chart-ips.png)

-These speeds were tested with [NVIDIA Tesla P100 cards](NVIDIA Tesla P100 cards).
+These speeds were tested with [NVIDIA Tesla P100 cards](NVIDIA Tesla P100 cards) for ResNet-50.
 You can add GPUs in a single machine, or scale horizontally with additional machines, each with one or more GPUs.
 As seen in the chart below, scaling is slightly sublinear due to some small overhead.

 ![chart speedup](/static/images/infograph-chart-speedup.png)